 In a load balanced environment, TotalAgility cannot correctly read the passed token from AD FS consistently as the load balanced servers have unique machineKey identifiers by default.
 To configure TotalAgility with AD FS in a load balanced environment, you must generate the machinekey and propagate it to all servers.

-In TotalAgility, you can also define user claim rules to indicate which user groups are mapped to the TotalAgility worker group, category and working category after they have been successfully authenticated by the provider.
+In TotalAgility, you can provide response signature verification certificates to verify that any claims passed are from the correct provider.
+If validation is passed at least for one certificate, the response is considered as valid.
+You can also define user claim rules to indicate which user groups are mapped to the TotalAgility worker group, category and working category after they have been successfully authenticated by the provider.

 See Create a resource.

 You can define a set of mappings to determine how an existing user in TotalAgility is found when logon is performed after the user is successfully authenticated by the authentication provider.